-- "EDI and the web are like the telephone and Internet.
+"EDI and the web are like the telephone and Internet.
 We use the telephone to get on the Internet or use the telephone over the Internet.
-They interweave.
-Currently, we are using email to transfer EDI files." - D.J.
-Waddell, System Architect, Maryland Department of Transportation
+They interweave."--D.J.
+Waddell located on the CI.
+From the CI, data is transferred to the state's legacy credentialing system.
+The advantage is the state makes minimal modifications to its legacy systems.